 Mrs. Regina Helcher-Yost, adjunct Flute Professor

 Regina Helcher-Yost is currently in her 14th season as Second Flute of the Charleston Symphony Orchestra and 16th season as Assistant Principal Flute/Piccolo of the Colorado Music Festival in Boulder, Colorado.
-Ms. Yost is also Adjunct Professor of Flute at Charleston Southern University, core flutist for Chamber Music Charleston and Owner of "Charleston Flutist, LLC" ( a small business which provides wedding music in the Charleston area).
-In the summer of 2006, Regina served as Acting Flutist with the Atlanta Chamber Players on their 30th Anniversary European Tour, performing for enthusiastic audiences in France, Switzerland, and Rome, Italy.
-In the summer of 2009, Regina was Co-Principal Flutist in the International Pacific Music Festival 20th Anniversary Alumni Orchestra in Sapporo, Japan.
-Previously, Regina was the Associate Principal Flute/Piccolo of the Honolulu Symphony (1987-95), Second Flute/Piccolo of the Knoxville Symphony (1995-97), and Acting Second Flute of the St. Louis Symphony (1999-2000).
+Yost is Adjunct Professor of Flute at CSU, core flutist for Chamber Music Charleston and Owner of "Charleston Flutist, LLC" ( a small business which provides wedding music in the Charleston area).
+In the summer of 2006, she served as Acting Flutist with the Atlanta Chamber Players on their 30th Anniversary European Tour, performing for enthusiastic audiences in France, Switzerland, and Rome, Italy.
+In the summer of 2009, Helcher-Yost was Co-Principal Flutist in the International Pacific Music Festival 20th Anniversary Alumni Orchestra in Sapporo, Japan.
+Previously, she was the Associate Principal Flute/Piccolo of the Honolulu Symphony (1987-95), Second Flute/Piccolo of the Knoxville Symphony (1995-97), and Acting Second Flute of the St. Louis Symphony (1999-2000).
 In 2000, she soloed with the St. Louis Symphony in Brandenburg #4 in Powell Symphony Hall which received a standing ovation and rave reviews.
-In that same year, Regina was also chosen to play in the Minnesota Orchestra on their NYC/European tour, playing in Carnegie Hall and the finest halls in Europe, including the Musikverein and the Philharmonie.
-Regina also previously was the Flute Instructor both at the Punahou School and Mid Pacific Institute in Honolulu, Hawaii.
-Regina lives in Mt.
+In that same year, she was also chosen to play in the Minnesota Orchestra on their NYC/European tour, playing in Carnegie Hall and the finest halls in Europe, including the Musikverein and the Philharmonie.
+Helcher-Yost also was the Flute Instructor both at the Punahou School and Mid Pacific Institute in Honolulu, Hawaii.
+She lives in Mt.
 Pleasant with her husband and pug dog Winston.
 She enjoys running, cooking and hiking high elevation mountains in the summers in Colorado.

-Charles Messersmith is the Adjunct Clarinet Professor at Charleston Southern University.
+Charles Messersmith is the Adjunct Clarinet Professor.
 He is also the Principal Clarinet for the Charleston Symphony Orchestra.
-Mr. Messersmith began playing the clarinet at the age of 8, and attended the Cleveland Institute of Music and received a Bachelor of Music degree (while studying with Franklin Cohen) in 1991.
+Messersmith began playing the clarinet at the age of 8, and attended the Cleveland Institute of Music and received a Bachelor of Music degree (while studying with Franklin Cohen) in 1991.
 He received his Master of Music degree from the San Francisco Conservatory of Music while studying with David Breeden (San Francisco Symphony).
 He served as Principal Clarinet for the Augusta Symphony for four years, and in 1998, he was appointed to the Second Clarinet position with the Charleston Symphony.
 In 2005, he won the Principal Clarinet position.
 Along with regular performances with the CSO, he performs in Charleston with local, national, and internationally renowned chamber musicians, as well as for Piccolo Spoleto Festival programs in the spring.
 In the summer, he performs at the Wintergreen Music Festival in the Blue Ridge Mountains.
-He has been featured as soloist with the Charleston Symphony on numerous occasions, most recently performing the Copland Clarinet Concerto, and the Mozart Clarinet Concerto.
-During the 2011-12 season, he will be featured again performing the Mozart Clarinet Concerto.
+He has been featured as soloist with the Charleston Symphony on numerous occasions, most recently performing the Copland Clarinet Concerto and the Mozart Clarinet Concerto.
+During the 2011-12 season, he was featured performing the Mozart Clarinet Concerto.

 Mrs. Susan Sievert Messersmith, adjunct Trumpet Professor